EU raids offices of Chinese security equipment maker in subsidy probe - KESQ

 “We have to be very vigilant that our producers are not at risk to be forced out of the market,” Ursula von der Leyen said in a speech.

-Although she did not mention China, there is growing evidence of tensions between the world’s biggest manufacturer and its major trading partners, including the EU, relating to an oversupply of cheap Chinese goods in foreign markets.
+Although she did not mention China, there is growing evidence of tensions between the world’s biggest manufacturer and its major trading partners, including the EU and the United States, relating to an oversupply of cheap Chinese goods in foreign markets.

 “We are engaging with our G7 partners on this topic, given that it is a shared concern,” an EU official told CNN Wednesday, adding that the issue would be discussed at the G7 leaders summit in Puglia, Italy, in June.